Saidhanashri/signup-form-validation/README.md

-Awesome!
-Here's a neat and professional **README description** you can use for your GitHub repository:

----

 ## 📄 Project: Responsive Sign-Up Form

 This project is a **responsive user sign-up form** built using **HTML, CSS, and JavaScript**.
 It includes form validation, a modern UI design, and adapts to different screen sizes — perfect for desktop and mobile users.